Frequently Asked Questions (Online)

 economics is first 1] identifying the correct economic model

-or tool to use to answer the question, and then 2] correctly
+or tool to use and then 2] correctly

 applying that model or tool.
 If you were fixing a car